-WEC maintains a portfolio that is 100% renewable and therefore it has met the RES 55% renewable goals for 2022 and 2023 (Tier 1).
-More significantly, WEC has already exceeded the state goal of 75% renewable by 2032 with its existing (2023) mix of energy sources.
+WEC maintains a portfolio that is 100% renewable and therefore it has met the RES 55% renewable goals for 2023 and 2024 (Tier 1).
+More significantly, WEC has already exceeded the state goal of 75% renewable by 2032 with its existing (2024) mix of energy sources.
 WEC is a leader in renewable energy and one of only a few utilities in the nation that can boast a 100% renewable power supply mix.
 Therefore, WEC does not need to change or plan for new sources of power to meet the State's RES Tier 1 requirement.

 In March 2016, WEC petitioned the PUC in Docket 8550 for a determination that it qualifies as a retail electricity provider meeting the conditions in 30 VSA 8005 (b)(1)(A) which allows it to satisfy the distributed generation requirement of Tier 2 by accepting net metering systems within its service territory.
 The PUC approved this petition granting WEC the determination that it qualified as a 100% renewable retail electric provider (Docket 8714).
-WEC files annually for approval to keep its renewable status and expects that later this year the PUC will approve its filing for 2023.
+WEC files annually for approval to keep its renewable status and expects that later this year the PUC will approve its filing for 2024.

-As noted above, Tier 2 requires electric providers beginning January 1, 2017 to have distributed renewable generation comprising at least one percent of its annual retail sales for the year.
-They must annually increase their distributed renewable generation by two-thirds percent each year for 10 years.
-For 2023, the Tier 2 requirement is equivalent to 6.67% of retail sales.
+As noted above, Tier 2 requires electric providers beginning January 1, 2017, to have distributed renewable generation comprising at least one percent of its annual retail sales for the year.
+They must annually increase their distributed renewable generation by three-fifths percent each year until 2032.